Pottery: Firing

-Firing produces permanent and irreversible changes in the body.
+Firing produces permanent and irreversible chemical and physical changes in the body.
 It is only after firing that the article or material is pottery.
 In lower-fired pottery, the changes include sintering, the fusing together of coarser particles in the body at their points of contact with each other.
 In the case of porcelain, where higher firing-temperatures are used, the physical, chemical and mineralogical properties of the constituents in the body are greatly altered.
 In all cases, the reason for firing is to permanently harden the wares, and the firing regime must be appropriate to the materials used.